-''' <upre><update> <diff diffType="NONE" entityType="Application"> <diff diffType="NONE" entityType="Person" identifier="102"> <diff diffType="CREATE" entityType="Person" identifier="102"> <diff diffType="CREATE" entityType="Pergnancy"> </diff> </diff diffType="CREATE" entityType="Pergnancy"> </diff diffType="CREATE" entityType="Pergnancy"</diff diffType="CREATE" entityType="Pergnancy"</diff diffType="CREATE" entityType="Pergnancy"</diff diffType="CREATE" entityType="CREATE" entityType="CREATE" '''
+''' <upre><update> <diff diffType="NONE" entityType="Application"> <diff diffType="NONE" entityType="Person" identifier="102"> <diff diffType="CREATE" entityType="Pregnancy"> </diff diffType="CREATE" entityType="Pregnancy"</diff diffType="CREATE" entityType="CREATE" ent '''

 The difference command XML corresponds node-for-node with the data store XML.
 Each diff node describes how the corresponding data store entity was modified by running the IEG script.
 The curamDataStoreUniqueID attribute identifies the changed data store entity.
 The diffType attribute identifies the nature of the change, for example CREATE, UPDATE, NONE, or REMOVE.
 Attributes that changed or were added to each data store entity are listed.
 In the previous example, the user registered a pregnancy for Linda Smith (concern role ID 102) with one unborn child, due on 28 May 2011.
 The father is listed as being James Smith (concern role ID 101).
 For more information about the difference command XML, see the schema in the Difference Command XML schema.
 You can use some other attributes and elements when you update the XML, as shown: